Untangling Graphs on Surfaces: Proof of Theorem for the remaining cases

 \subsection{Untangling on the torus}

 We now prove Theorem~\ref{thm:surf} when the input surface~$\surface$ is the torus.

 The proof relies on three lemmas, for Steps (0), (1), and~(2), respectively.
-We remark that we cannot apply the exact same strategy as in the case of genus at least two, because the torus neither admits a hyperbolic metric (by the Gauss--Bonnet theorem) nor a reduced triangulation (by Euler's formula).
+We remark that we cannot apply the exact same strategy as in the case of genus at least two, because the torus admits neither a hyperbolic metric (by the Gauss--Bonnet theorem) nor a reducing triangulation (by Euler's formula).
 On the other hand, we can replace it with a simpler structure because of the Abelian structure on the homotopy group of the torus, see below.
-A \emph{canonical system of loops}~$Q$ of the torus is a set of pairwise disjoint simple loops $(q_1,q_2)$ with common basepoint that cross at the basepoint.
-Similar to Lemma~\ref{L:conversion-closed-surface}, we have the following lemma, the proof of which is strictly easier than Lemma~\ref{L:conversion-closed-surface}, and thus omitted. \begin{lemma} Let $\embeddedgraph$ be a graph of size~$m$ cellularly embedded on a torus~$\surface$.
-Let $\graph$ be a graph, and let $\drawing$ be a drawing of $\graph$ on $\embeddedgraph$.
-In $O(m+|\drawing|)$ time, we can construct a canonical system of loops~$Q$ of $\surface$ and a drawing $\drawing'$ of $\graph$ on $Q$, where $\drawing'$ is homotopic to $\drawing$ and $|\drawing'| = O(|\drawing|)$. \end{lemma}
+A \emph{canonical system of loops}~$K$ of the torus is a set of two disjoint simple loops $(k_1,k_2)$with common basepoint that cross at the basepoint.
+Similar to Lemma~\ref{L:conversion-closed-surface}, we have the following lemma, the proof of which is strictly easier than Lemma~\ref{L:conversion-closed-surface}, and thus omitted.